heeyitsrissa/virtual-art-gallery/README.md

 ## Deployment

-This application is deployed on Heroku.
-You can access it [here]([https://warm-fortress-83195-da792ddbdccc.herokuapp.com/]).
+This application is deployed on Heroku. https://warm-fortress-83195-da792ddbdccc.herokuapp.com/

 ## Authors and Acknowledgments